Cargill/splinter-docs/community/planning/rest_api_authorization.md

 Authorization for the Splinter REST API will be handled by an authorization guard.
 This component will inspect all REST API requests and attempt to verify if the client is permitted to make the request.
-This process is as
+This process is generally as follows:

-follows:
+1. Determine the permission that applies to the requested endpoint

-1. Determine if the requested endpoint requires authorization
+1. Parse the `Authorization` HTTP header into a known format
-1. Read the `Authorization` HTTP header
+1. Query the set of configured identity providers to resolve the authorization header to a client identity
-1. Parse the authorization header into a known format
+1. Query the set of configured authorization handlers to determine if the client has been granted the permission

-1. Query a set of configured identity providers to match the authorization header with a client identity
+### Permissions

-1. Query a set of configured authorization handlers to determine if the client is authorized to make the request
+Each REST API endpoint will declare a permission that is required to use the endpoint.
+When these endpoints are added to the REST API builder on startup, the REST API will assemble a map that it will use to determine which permission to check for a requested endpoint.

 ### Identity Providers